Trans(per)Forming Nina Arsenault (Book)

-Transgendered playwright, performer, columnist and sex worker Nina Arsenault has undergone more than sixty plastic surgeries in pursuit of a feminine beauty ideal.
-In TRANS(per)FORMING Nina Arsenault, Judith Rudakoff brings together a diverse group of contributors, including artists, scholars and Arsenault herself to offer an exploration of beauty, image and the notion of queerness through the lens of Arsenault's highly personal brand of performance art.
+Transgendered playwright, performer, columnist and sex worker Nina Arsenault has had sixty plastic surgeries in pursuit of a feminine beauty ideal.
+In this book, a diverse group of contributors (including Arsenault) offers an exploration of beauty, image and the notion of queerness through the lens of Arsenault's personal brand of performance art.

 After sixty surgeries at a cost of almost $200,000 to feminize and beautify her originally male body, transgendered Canadian artist Nina Arsenault has created a body of work emanating from her experiences that includes photographs, videos disseminated online, a website, a blog, several social networking presentation sites, stage plays, print media writing and performance of the body in both celebrity appearances and daily public life.
 Arsenault was born in rural Ontario in 1974 and until the age of six lived as Rodney in a trailer park with her working-class family.
 Her father delivered bread.